 - Changes in bowel patterns

 - Skin thinning

 Hyperthyroidism generally does not go away on its own, so treatment under the supervision of a medical professional is required.
 This condition is usually treated with medications and adhering to a healthy and active lifestyle.

-Tampa General Hospital, rated by U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology, offers treatment for hyperthyroidism and other thyroid disorders.
-In the TGH Thyroid Cancer & Parathyroid Institute, the training and experience of all of our medical professionals on staff as well as all of our diagnostic testing and equipment available enable us to aptly address the needs of our patients.
+Tampa General Hospital, rated by U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology in 2017-18, offers treatment for hyperthyroidism and other endocrine disorders.
+The training and experience of all of our endocrinologists, physicians, and other medical professionals on staff, as well as our diagnostic testing and equipment, enable us to aptly address the needs of our patients.